-Editor’s note (1/9/19): This review was originally published in October of 2018.
-We are reprinting it in light of a recent sale that sees the Home Hub at an ultra low $99.
+Editor’s note (6/2/19): This review was originally published in October of 2018.
+We are reprinting it in light of a recent sale that sees the Home Hub (rebranded to Nest Hub last month) at an ultra low $99.

 The Google Home Hub looks and feels much like its other products.
 A grey fabric texture covers the speaker returns, and the rest of the hub is clad in a utilitarian white plastic.
 You’ll find the familiar microphone mute slider on the rear, accompanied by a volume rocker on one side.
 The hub isn’t powered by a USB port like the Home Mini but takes an older looking DC adapter from the original Google Home.